antznin/des-cracker/REPORT.md

  * `k0_mw` : when the most significant bits of k0 are written, the machine goes from `RUNNING` to `FROZEN`

-Our choice of design is to do one encipher per clock cycle.
+Our choice of design is to do one full encipher per clock cycle.

 ##### Simulation